 Hate speech is not about offending or insulting someone, it’s about dehumanising, silencing and negating a person or a group’s human rights.
 Acts of hate speech have real consequences and are discriminatory.

 For example, research [pdf] shows that exposure to racial vilification contributes to the very real health disparities between Aboriginal and non-Aboriginal Australians.

-The United Nations Declaration of Human Rights affirms the ‘inherent dignity’ of all people.
+The Universal Declaration of Human Rights affirms the ‘inherent dignity’ of all people.
 This inherent dignity is the source of all our rights.

 Hate speech seeks to deny or destroy the inherent dignity of individuals and groups and is therefore inconsistent with the freedoms that are the birthright of all people.

 Laws that limit hate speech are not incompatible with the broad goal of promoting free speech.
 Vulnerable groups benefit from free speech and continue to use it to argue for their rights.

 The idea that ‘everyone is entitled to their own opinion’ and that we all have the right to speak our minds usually passes as common sense.
 In this episode of the ABC podcast The Minefield, the panel discusses the need to balance freedom of speech with other human rights.
 Referring to the normalisation of hate speech, Scott Stephens observes “there’s a toxic and toxifying language that’s becoming incredibly prevalent within our public culture and the whole point of it is to do a certain violence against the dignity of fellow citizens and fellow human beings”.